AntiXeon/hARMful/README.md

 * GLFW 3.2.1: https://github.com/glfw/glfw
 * GLEW 2.0.0: https://github.com/nigels-com/glew

+### MINDful
+* Recommanded hardware: a "modern" Intel/AMD CPU with, at least, SSE2 support

 ## Source code
 The source code of the **hARMful** project is mainly written in C++14 language and SIMD operations.
 A compliant compiler is required, g++ is advised.